sferna10/Weather_Dashboard/README.md

 ## Contributing

-Fork the project, make some commits to improve the project, and open a pull request.
+Fork the project, make some commitments to improve it, and open a pull request.

 ## Tests